20 Business Casual Outfits for Women [Ideas & Inspiration]

 Style Tip: If you try on a blouse or dress and it fits like a glove, but something still feels off, it’s probably the color.

-Another type of scarf you could wear to work are silk square scarves.
+Another type of scarf you could wear to work is silk square scarves.
 Consider it as a piece of jewelry and wear it to add drama and oomph!

 They are perfect when you want to add color or pattern to a solid outfit.
 The one I’m wearing in this outfit is from LOFT.
 I bought this specific scarf because it has a bold pattern and it has a variety of colors that I normally wear as solid separates, like navy, blue, pink, and gray, so it matches all of the essentials that I already own.